outsidedav/swift/create_app_cli.md

   ```
   {: screen}

 ## Step 4.
-Build, Run, and Deploy your application
+Building, running, and deploying your application

 You can now build, run, and deploy your application by using the {{site.data.keyword.dev_cli_short}}.

 1. **Build**

-  You can now `build` your application, which is a prerequisite to `run` your application.
+  You can now build your application, which is a prerequisite to running your application.
 Use the following command in the root of the application directory to build your app:
   ```
   ibmcloud dev build
   ```